Last updated on September 23rd, 2023

 - Put a towel down under the bath taps to catch any water.

-- Cut the pipes if there aren’t any flexible tap connectors on the old taps.
+- Cut the copper pipes if there aren’t any flexible tap connectors on the old taps.

 - Push a backnut box spanner over the tap threads and over the backnuts securing them to the bath, and turn them anti-clockwise to unscrew and remove both backnuts.